Georgia prosecutors predict four-month trial and 150 witnesses for Trump’s RICO case

 Georgia prosecutors predict four-month trial and 150 witnesses for Trump’s election interference case

-Prosecutors offered an early glimpse of courtroom arguments in the sweeping criminal case
+A judge rejected attempts from Kenneth Chesebro and Sidney Powell to sever their cases from one another, as prosecutors offered an early glimpse of their courtroom arguments in the sweeping criminal case

 Related video: Georgia Governor Brian Kemp rejects idea of ousting Fani Willis over Trump indictment